Best Drinks for a Quiet Night at Home

 A bitter aperitif or spritz

 Aperitifs are especially good for nights at home because they slow things down in a good way.
-Bitter orange, herbs, soda, ice, and a favorite glass can create enough of a ritual to make the night feel distinct without much effort.
+Bitter orange, herbs, soda, ice, and a favorite glass can create enough of a ritual to make the night taste distinct without much effort.

 Best for: